department-of-veterans-affairs/vets-website/src/platform/user/profile/vap-svc/README.md

 - Residential Address

 ## Getting started
-The [Profile](https://github.com/department-of-veterans-affairs/vets-website/tree/master/src/applications/personalization/profile360) application serves as an example for how to use this work.
+The [Profile](https://github.com/department-of-veterans-affairs/vets-website/tree/master/src/applications/personalization/profile) application serves as an example for how to use this work.

 Follow these steps to get started in your own application:

-1. Import and initialize the Vet360 reducer into the Redux store as `vet360`.
+1. Import and initialize the VA Profile Service reducer into the Redux store as `vapService`.
-    - In the Profile, this looks like - `export default { vaProfile, vet360 };`
+    - In the Profile, this looks like - `export default { vaProfile, vapService };`
 2. Import and render the components or containers useful for your application.
-    - The `vet360/components` directory contains components that internally wrap containers so that they can be freely rendered standalone without any props or setup involved.
+    - The `vap-svc/components` directory contains components that internally wrap containers so that they can be freely rendered standalone without any props or setup involved.

-This should hopefully be all you need to know to work with Vet360, but there's more information below in case you would like to become familiar with how the components work.
+This should hopefully be all you need to know to work with VA Profile Service, but there's more information below in case you would like to become familiar with how the components work.

-## Vet360 Reducer
+## VA Profile Service Reducer (vapService)
-The Vet360 reducer is necessary in order to manage transactions (more on that below), as well as certain interactions with the UI (opening an edit-modal after a user clicks "edit", for example.)
+The VA Profile Service reducer is necessary in order to manage transactions (more on that below), as well as certain interactions with the UI (opening an edit-modal after a user clicks "edit", for example.)
 It contains the following fields-

 1. `modal`
     - A string value indicating which field's edit-modal should be visible.